Adderall, Dexedrine, Ritalin.

 What are Prescription Stimulants?

 A class of drugs that enhance brain activity.
-Prescription stimulants were used historically to treat asthma, obesity, neurological disorders, and a variety of other ailments, before their potential for abuse and addiction became apparent.
+Historically, doctors prescribed stimulants to treat asthma, obesity, neurological disorders, and various other ailments before their potential for abuse and addiction became apparent.

 What do they look like?

 Tablets and capsules.

 How are they used?

 Currently, they are medically prescribed for only a few health conditions, including narcolepsy, attention-deficit hyperactivity disorder, and short-term treatment of obesity.
 When abused, they may be swallowed and/or injected.

 What are their short-term effects?

 Stimulants increase the amount of norepinephrine and dopamine in the brain, which increases blood pressure and heart rate, constricts blood vessels, increases blood glucose, and increases breathing.
 Effects can feel like increased alertness, attention, and energy, along with a sense of euphoria.